godotengine/godot-docs/classes/class_viewport.rst

 | *Getter*  | get_hdr()      |
 +-----------+----------------+

 If ``true``, the viewport rendering will receive benefits from High Dynamic Range algorithm.
+High Dynamic Range allows the viewport to receive values that are outside the 0-1 range.
+In Godot HDR uses 16 bits, meaning it does not store the full range of a floating point number.

 ----